hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/orchestra_mounting.md

 ## Set up "ssh keys"

 Now, we have installed `sshfs`, the next step is to connect Orchestra (or a remote server) to our laptops.
-To make this process seamless, we have to set up ssh keys which can be used to connect to the server without having to type in a password everytime.
+To make this process seamless, we will first set up ssh keys which can be used to connect to the server without having to type in a password everytime.

 ```bash
 # set up ssh keys